Stefan Michnik: Emigration

 He built connections with Radio Free Europe and the Paris-based Kultura, where he wrote articles under the anonym "Karol Szwedowicz".

 Since August 2007 the Polish Institute of National Remembrance deliberated on a motion to request his extradition.
 On 25 February 2010, the Military Garrison Court in Warsaw at the request of the investigation division of the IPN issued an official arrest warrant for Stefan Michnik.
 In October 2010, Polish prosecutors issued a European Arrest Warrant (EAW) on the same basis.
-On 18 November 2010, the court in Uppsala refused to extradite Stefan Michnik back to Poland explaining that his alleged criminal acts (see communist crime) committed in Poland fall outside the statute of limitations in Sweden.
+On 18 November 2010, the court in Uppsala refused to extradite Stefan Michnik to Poland explaining that his alleged criminal acts (see communist crime) committed in Poland fall outside the statute of limitations in Sweden.

 On 8 November 2018, the Military Court in Warsaw issued for the second time a European Arrest Warrant in connection with 30 offences that Michnik committed in the years 1952–53 against representatives of the democratic opposition and former members of the Underground State, including unlawful death sentences.
-Michnik had claimed that he wasn't aware of the death sentences, which, according to him, was a decision made higher up in the judicial hierarchy.
+Michnik had claimed that he was not aware of the death sentences, which, according to him, was a decision made higher up in the judicial hierarchy.
 A Swedish court in Gothenburg refused Poland's appeal for the extradition of Stefan Michnik.

 In his final years, he lived at a nursing home in Gothenburg.
 He died on 27 July 2021, at the age of 91.
-His half-brother Adam published his obituary in Gazeta Wyborcza.
+His half-brother Adam published his obituary in his Gazeta Wyborcza.